Indian Wells loss will serve as a useful lesson, says Emma Raducanu

 - Oops!Something went wrong.Please try again later.

-Emma Raducanu says she needs to “cut myself some slack” after her return to the court following her sensational US Open triumph ended in defeat in Indian Wells.
+Emma Raducanu says she needs to “cut myself some slack” after her return to the court following her sensational US Open triumph ended in defeat at Indian Wells.

-While that victory at Flushing Meadows and the invitations to the red-carpet events that followed helped catapult her into a global star, that is perhaps at odds with her real standing in the game.
+While that victory at Flushing Meadows and the invitations to the red-carpet events that followed helped catapult her into becoming a global star, it is perhaps at odds with Raducanu’s real standing in the game.

-This was just her third WTA Tour event, and she has yet to win a match, and she now has to get used to life on tour and learn to deal with opponents – and defeats – like this on a weekly basis.
+This was just her third WTA Tour event, and she has yet to win a match.
+She now has to get used to life on tour and learn to deal with opponents – and defeats – like this on a weekly basis.

 Second Top 50 win of the season 🌟